JuliaGPU/Vulkan.jl/README.md

 ## Status

 This package is a work in progress and has not reached its 1.0 version yet.
 As such, documentation may not be complete and functionality may change without warning.
+At this stage, you should not use this library in production; however, you are encouraged to push its boundaries through non-critical projects.
 If you find limitations, bugs or want to suggest potential improvements, do not hesitate to submit issues or pull requests.
+The goal is definitely to be production-ready as soon as possible.

+In particular, because the library relies on automatic code generation, there may be portions of the Vulkan API that are not wrapped correctly.
+While you should not have trouble in most cases, there are always edge cases which were not accounted for during generation.
+Please open an issue whenever you encounter such a case, so that we can reliably fix those wrapping issues for future use.

 ## Testing